Rastamafugg/unpack/unpack-walkthrough.md

 ### 2\.
 Logic Walk-Through

-A deconstruction of the main logic flow and internal procedures, validating syntax against the provided documentation.
+A deconstruction of the main logic flow and internal procedures, validating syntax against the `Basic09-only-reference.md` and incorporating analysis from the `About unidentified gaps in the DSAT` document.

 #### Main Logic (`PROCEDURE unpack`)